 Remember that saying, “It takes a village”?
 All parents know that sometimes, you need to ask for help.
 That’s why you should identify the people in your village.
 Just like schools ask parents for emergency contact information, work-at-home parents should also create an emergency call-down list in case you get stuck in a bind and need some help.
 Figuring out who those people are in your village is the first step.

 Take some time to think about the people you can rely on in a pinch because you will find a time when two parents have to be in three different places and you need to call in backup.
-Whether they are family members who live close by or friends in your neighborhood, plan ahead for who you will call in an emergency, or even if you just need help picking up a kid from school when both mom and dad are on conference calls or putting out the latest fire at work.
-While COVID-19 may ease the amount of running around you have to do, finding friends is ideal for when you’re in a bind.
+Plan ahead for who you will call in an emergency.
+Don’t be afraid to make a call, even if you just need help picking up a kid from school when both mom and dad are on conference calls or putting out the latest fire at work.
+With COVID slowly declining, the amount of running around you have to do may increase.
+Finding friends is ideal for when you’re in a bind.

 You might even have to create a few different call-down lists for yourself.
 Maybe the list for who could help with school pickup is one set of friends and family, but there could also be parents on the baseball team who might be able to carpool to or from practice if needed.
 And if you’re comfortable with it, you could even consider asking a teenager you know well, assuming you trust their driving skills.